Frequently Asked Questions

 Since all of our directors volunteer their time and expertise, more than 93% of funds received are awarded to students.
 We help you get the most out of the taxes that you already pay.

 ALSO is a 501(c)(3) nonprofit organization.
-Many people claim their donations as deductions on their federal income taxes.
 Since every tax situation is unique, verify deductions with your tax professional.

 ALSO will send you a receipt to include when you file your taxes so that you can get your tax credit.
 In addition, you can print a receipt from your Member Dashboard.